.

 Zach Dunn

-Zach brings 15 years of direct engineering and manufacturing experience to Relativity, having most recently served as Senior Vice President of Production and Launch at SpaceX.
-During his time at SpaceX, he led the team responsible for the development of the Merlin and Raptor rocket engines, as well as the launch and recovery of the Falcon 9 and Dragon vehicles.
-Zach was also instrumental in the development of SpaceX’s West Coast launch site at Vandenberg Air Force Base in California.
+Before joining Relativity, Zach was Senior Vice President of Production and Launch at SpaceX, where he led teams of over 3,000 people developing the Merlin and Raptor rocket engines and the launch and recovery of the Falcon 9 and Dragon vehicles.
+Zach was also instrumental in developing SpaceX’s west coast launch site at Vandenberg Air Force Base.
+Throughout his 13-year career at SpaceX, Zach climbed the ranks from intern to Senior Vice President – the only such career ascension at the company.

-Zach holds a BSE from Duke University in Mechanical Engineering and an MSE from Stanford University in Aeronautics and Astronautics, where he authored five American Institute of Aeronautics and Astronautics papers advancing state-of-the-art hybrid rocket propulsion technology.
+Zach holds a BSE in Mechanical Engineering from Duke University and an MSE in Aeronautics and Astronautics from Stanford University.
+He has authored five American Institute of Aeronautics and Astronautics (AIAA) papers advancing state-of-the-art hybrid rocket propulsion technology.